morti747/Python-Penetration/README.md

 # :zap: Connection on attacker's pc :zap:

-:star: As soon as the script is executed the attacker's machin will receive access to the CLI of the Target PC, and now we are ready to go.
+:star: As soon as the script is executed the attacker's machine will receive access to the CLI of the Target PC, and now we are ready to go.
 It shows us to which IP address is connected and on wich port as is shown on the next photo by running this part of program.

 ```python